parseen254/cline/docs/PRIVACY.md

 -   Your data is only sent to your chosen AI provider (e.g., Anthropic, OpenAI) when you explicitly request assistance
 -   All processing happens locally on your machine
 -   API keys are stored securely in VS Code's built-in settings storage
--   Telemetry is collected anonymously via posthog is the user wants to opt in
+-   Telemetry is collected anonymously via PostHog if the user opts in

 ## Information We Process